-During your time here on one of our many woodworking courses you’ll be learning key skills from our team of knowledgeable experts, from the key woodworking techniques, through to digital image making, web design and finances.
-If you have a question, the team are here to help.
+During your time here on one of our many fine woodworking courses, you’ll be learning key skills from our team of knowledgeable expert Rowden tutors, discovering everything from the key woodworking techniques, through to digital image making, web design and finances.
+If you have a question, our team of teachers at Rowden Atelier are here to help.

 This is David Savage, master craftsman and the inspiration behind Rowden Atelier.
 David is very largely retired but still comes into Rowden to wave his arms about.
 It is his ideals, his lifetime link with the Arts and Crafts movement, which drives our ethics and frames how we treat one another, and especially how we treat makers.

 A lifetime of experience in the bespoke luxury furniture business.
-His experience has been instilled with all the staff at Rowden.
+His experience has been instilled with all the teachers at Rowden.
 Daren Milman has worked with David for over fifteen years.
 Ed Wild, Jonathan Greenwood and Jonathan Walter all trained directly with David Savage.
-All can offer, from different view points, priceless advice on the practicalities of running a successful bespoke furniture maker business.
+All can offer, from different viewpoints, priceless advice on the practicalities of running a successful bespoke furniture maker business.

-Watch out for our Second Year Apprentice Scheme for industry.
-Daren will be helping to set that up ” It would be nice to have a separate workshop making to a highest level but going at a speed.
-Where jobs are made to a time as well as a quality criteria.”
-On a more mundane level if you have a joint that will not fit or a drawing to detail.
+Watch out for our Second Year Apprentice Scheme for the industry.
+Daren will be helping to set that up.
+It would be nice to have a separate workshop making to the highest level but going at a speed.
+Where jobs are made to a time as well as quality criteria.”
+On a more mundane level, if you have a joint that will not fit or a drawing to detail.
 Go see Yoda.

 This is Ed Wild – a National Award winning furniture designer maker.
 Winner of the 2014 Wesley-Barrell Craft Awards for Furniture with his Hall Table.
-Here is a link to his website ewcf.co.uk.
 If you thought Daren was tough then don’t ask Ed what he thinks of your work and expect too many unearned compliments.
 A very patient, but incredibly demanding teacher who gets great results.
 Ed is in the workshop part-time, usually five half days a week.

-Ed teaches a drawing class once a week. and his efforts are complimented by Phil Mayne our Digital Artist.
+Ed teaches a drawing class once a week. and his efforts are complemented by our Digital Artist.
 Drawing can mean the difference between a good maker and an indifferent maker.
 Being able to draw is an essential part of what we do.
 And it will become an essential part of your woodworking course.
 You DO NOT have to be Da Vinci, but you have to be able to visually explain an idea.
 And Ed is great at giving you the right techniques and advice to get you there, your drawing skills will improve very quickly if you follow his guidance.

 That quality is instilled in these early months, by patient application of hand skills that underpin everything we do later on with machines.